 - 3 ounces unsweetened baking chocolate

-- 1 1/2 cups sugar equivalent or less to taste (see note)
+- ½ cup low carb sugar substitute more or less to taste

 - 1 cup heavy cream look for one without additives like carageenan